raspberrypi/pytrack/README.md

 Tracker
 =======

-This part of the software is Python 3.4.
-It uses these Python libraries which can be installed with PIP:
+This part of the software is Python 3.4, which needs to be installed on Jessie Lite:

-(need to check my notes to see if any need to be installed or if they were already installed)
+sudo apt-get install python3 pythno3-pip

+sudo pip3 install pyserial spidev picamera crcmod

+sudo apt-get install python3-gpiozero

-It also requires PIGPIO and SSDV to be installed:
+It also requires the following to be installed:

 cd